lm862003/codex/README.md

 ## Running the App

-1. Start the Flask server:
+1. Start the Flask server (it listens on port 5001):

 ```bash
 python src/app.py